 We are big on all things beef around here, since we raise cattle for a living.
 Some of our other favorite beef meals include Fiesta Ground Beef and Noodle Skillet as well as Beef Barbacoa (made in my Instant Pot!) and Lazy-Butt Beef Subs….my favorite 2-ingredient roast recipe.

 - Due to its high fat content, puff pastry thaws very quickly.
-Pull that box out of the freezer and unwrap the pastry sheets (there’s 2 per 1 lb. box), placing them on your counter to rest at room temperature.
-In about 20 minutes, the puff pastry sheets be thawed and ready to use.
+Pull that box out of the freezer and unwrap the pastry sheets (there’s 2 individual sheets per 1 lb. box), placing them on your counter to rest at room temperature.
+In about 20 minutes, the puff pastry sheets should be thawed and ready to use.

 - So what makes puff pastry “puffy”?
 Butter!
 Puff pastry is loaded with butter and as it bakes, all the little pockets of butter create steam, causing the pastry to puff, becoming super delicate layers of goodness.